Pranjalmishra30/RMTaskphase/README.md

 4. Testing out a photoresistor (LDR) and writing a code for a situation, when light in a room is less – the LED should glow.<br>
 5. Worked with 2 types of sensors <br>
  ...   •	Ultrasonic Sensor (HC-SR04) <br>
-       ... Works on the same principle as SONAR.
+       ...Works on the same principle as SONAR.
 Found distance of nearby objects and found out sensor’s range.<br> ...   •	IR sensor<br>
-       ...	Used it to find presence of objects.
-The sensor works by sending infrared waves and then receiving them.<br> ...	Also found out a way to calculate distance by relating distance and voltage received by sensor. <br>
+       ...Used it to find presence of objects.
+The sensor works by sending infrared waves and then receiving them.<br> ...
+Also found out a way to calculate distance by relating distance and voltage received by sensor. <br>
 6. 8 array LED <br>
 ...•	Used in line following robots to navigate a black line on a white background.<br> ...•	Used sensor to differentiate between black and white background.
 The LED’s light up when they sense white color.<br> ...•	In another application, program the sensor to give out average position of a line.
 This is especially useful in line navigation bots.<br>
 7. Finding about servo and stepper motors.
 How they function and how they can be used with an Arduino.<br> <br>
 ###**Week 2**<br>
+1.Understanding